Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

-The SMM-based magnetic avalanche detector concept offers unique capabilities to discriminate signals from backgrounds in keV to MeV mass Dark Matter or CE$\nu$NS and meV scale “dark photon” experiments.
-First, such molecular arrays would be sensitive only to localized energy depositions, ensuring the suppression of backgrounds caused by electron scattering which have energy densities insufficient to trigger a magnetic avalanche.
-Second, the avalanches from an energy deposition can be contained.
+The SMM-based magnetic avalanche detector concept offers unique capabilities as a detector for keV to MeV mass Dark Matter or CE$\nu$NS and meV scale “dark photon” experiments.
+First, the avalanches from an energy deposition can be contained.
 Instead of making one large crystal, the detector can be made from a number of smaller grains.
 Thus, deposited energy only causes the spins to relax in a single grain.
 With a sensitive magnetometer, spin flips of grain sizes $10$ to $100$ microns can be observed in a $1$ to $10$ cm sample.
 This containment could allow the detector to operate for long periods without the need to reset after every energy deposition.
-Finally, micro-fabrication techniques can be employed to place magnetometers, as well as thermal and other sensors, very close to the smaller SMM crystals, thus increasing resolution, reducing reset time, and providing veto capabilities from other crystals.
+Second, we can create an array-based readout of SMM crystals to provide background veto based on crystal position, similar to what is done in other detector-based dark matter searches \cite{SuperCDMS}.
+Third, micro-fabrication techniques can be employed to place magnetometers, as well as thermal and other sensors, very close to the smaller SMM crystals, thus increasing resolution, reducing reset time, and providing veto capabilities from other crystals.
+Finally, depending on which SMM is used, we could probe either sub-GeV dark matter or dark photon parameter space.